github/githubOCTO/README.md

 # Join the discussion!

 We've enabled GitHub Discussions on this repository so the community can engage with our speakers and with one another.
-Head to the <a href="https://github.com/github/githubOCTO/discussions">Discussions</a> tab to take part!
+Head to the [Discussions](https://github.com/github/githubOCTO/discussions) tab to take part!
 There will be one thread for each speaker series session, but you're free to create additional topics.

 We want to keep the discussions area a friendly and welcoming place for everyone taking part.
-Please respect the <a href="https://github.com/github/githubOCTO/blob/master/CODE_OF_CONDUCT.md">code of conduct</a> and be excellent to each other.
+Please respect the <a [code of conduct](https://github.com/github/githubOCTO/blob/master/CODE_OF_CONDUCT.md) and be excellent to each other.